Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 > **In symbols**: a $f$ is called *strongly $m$-convex* (with $m>0$) if the function $f_m(\mathbf{x}) = f(\mathbf{x}) - \frac{m}{2}||\mathbf{x}||_2$ is convex.

-If the first- and second order derivatives exists, a strongly $m$-convex satisfies:
+If the first- and second order derivatives exists, a strongly $m$-convex function satisfies:

 - $f(\mathbf{x}') \geq f(\mathbf{x}) + \nabla f(\mathbf{x})^\top (\mathbf{x}'-\mathbf{x}) + \frac{m}{2}||\mathbf{x}'-\mathbf{x}||_2$
 - $\nabla^2 f(\mathbf{x})-mI\succeq 0$ (all eigenvalues of the Hessian are greater than $m$)